-The Board, through the Nominating Committee, ensures that it recruits to the Board only individuals of sufficient calibre, knowledge and experience to fulfil the duties of a Director appropriately.
+The Board, through the Nominating Committee, ensures that it recruits to the Board only individuals of sufficient calibre, knowledge and experience, integrity and reputation, competence and capability to fulfil the duties of a Director appropriately.

 The Nominating Committee consists of three (3) members, the majority of whom are Independent Non-Executive Directors and its Chairman is an Independent Non-Executive Director appointed by the Board.